-A student has the right to appeal a judicial decision; to do so; she must file an "Intent to Appeal" form with the Student Development Office within two working days after learning the decision.
-Forms are available in the Information Center or online.
-The student is permitted up to three working days to prepare and hand deliver a written appeal to the Vice President for Student Development.
+A student has the right to appeal a judicial decision; to do so; she must prepare and hand deliver a written appeal to the Vice President for Student Development within five working days.
 Pending the response to the appeal, the student's status as a student will remain unaltered except in cases where there are reasons relating to the emotional or physical welfare of the student or of others, or reasons involving the safety of persons or property.